smibarber/tock/doc/mmio_emu.md

-As part of the "On-Host Testing Framework" requirement from the [Tock on OpenTitan Roadmap](https://github.com/tock/tock/blob/f4779c078f3ead673d10cf3a1fd8437a61702f96/doc/wg/opentitan/roadmap.md), we would like to provide a way for capsules to use emulated or mock implementations of MMIO devices for host-side testing.
+As part of the "On-Host Testing Framework" requirement from the [Tock on OpenTitan Roadmap](https://github.com/tock/tock/blob/f4779c078f3ead673d10cf3a1fd8437a61702f96/doc/wg/opentitan/roadmap.md), we would like to provide a way for drivers to use emulated or mock implementations of MMIO devices for host-side testing.

 Host-side testing is a broad category that could include booting TockOS in verilator, a qemu-like emulator, or running TockOS applications on the host's native architecture.
-This document focuses on changes to the MMIO register interface that would unblock unit testing in capsules that use MMIO.
+This document focuses on changes to the MMIO register interface that would unblock unit testing in drivers that use MMIO.

 ## Background

 TockOS has built a [register
 abstraction](https://github.com/tock/tock/tree/db843ee15bfc6beceef367c4ade3e6cd24adebc6/libraries/tock-register-interface/README.md)
-that provides a level of safety on top of performing voltaile reads and writes to arbitrary memory addresses.
+that provides a level of safety on top of performing volatile reads and writes to arbitrary memory addresses.

 [ `libraries/tock-register-interface/src/registers.rs`